-Messer routinely faces permitting and design challenges, but the added severe seismic requirements made the project more complex than a typical bulk equipment installation.
-For instance, standard bulk equipment is rated for 200 percent spectral response acceleration (Ss) which accommodates the vast majority of geographies in the United States but LLUMC’s location requires 244 percent Ss.
+Messer routinely faces permitting and design challenges, but the additional severe seismic requirements made the project more complex than a typical bulk equipment installation.
+For instance, standard bulk equipment is rated for 200 percent spectral response acceleration (Ss) which accommodates the vast majority of geographies in the United States, but LLUMC’s location requires 244 percent Ss.
 Therefore, Messer needed to produce site-specific documents and drawings for LLUMC to move the project through OSHPD permitting, including the earthquake-proof specifications for the tank and its supports.

 Installation of bulk oxygen system

-In June 2020, both bulk oxygen tanks were safely lowered into place on the braced saddles specially designed and constructed for them.
+In June 2020, both bulk oxygen tanks were safely lowered into place on braced saddles specially designed and constructed for them.
 The tanks were first filled in January 2021.
 LLUMC is using the bulk oxygen now to test the medical gas outlets in the new tower ahead of a tentative opening in late spring 2021.

-Learn more about the process of building a bulk medical oxygen system - from plant to patient.
+Learn more about the process of building a bulk medical oxygen system, from plant to patient.